alyzadiaz/alyzadiaz/README.md

 😄 Pronouns: She/her

-🎓 Senior Bachelor's student in Computer Science @ Wentworth Institute of Technology </br>
+🎓 BCOS in Computer Science with a minor in Applied Mathematics from Wentworth Institute of Technology </br>
 🔭 I’m currently working on a Kotlin Android app for plush collectors </br>
 ⚡ Fun fact: My favorite video game series is Uncharted!